PolymathicAI/AstroCLIP/README.md

   <tr>
 </table>

-We report R-squared metrics on redshift and galaxy property estimation and accuracy on galaxy morphology classification (averaged across all labels).Our models are marked with an asterisk (*).
-The AstroCLIP/Encoder/Stein et al. models are evaluated with zero-shot learning on the embeddings.
+We report R-squared metrics on redshift and galaxy property estimation and accuracy on galaxy morphology classification (averaged across all labels).
+Our models are marked with an asterisk (*).

 ## Data Access